marcglasberg/async_redux/README.md

 ```
 Reducer<St> wrapReduce(Reducer<St> reduce) => () async {
    var oldState = state; // Remember: `state` is a getter for the current state.
-   AppState newState = await reduce(); // This may take some time, and meanwhile the state may change.
+   AppState? newState = await reduce(); // This may take some time, and meanwhile the state may change.
    return identical(oldState, state) ? newState : null;
 };
 ```